oswaldochan/5_MassiveData/cap1&2/resumen.md

 >MORE INFORMATION DOESN’T NECESSARILY MEAN RAWER DATA

 ### What does it mean that "data is immutable"
+In Big Data Systems, data doesn't get updated or deleted, instead, more data is added, so it handle human faults and simplicity

 ### What does it mean that "data is eternally true"